projectara/greybus-spec/README.txt

-This is the Greybus Application Protocol as a Sphinx project.
+This is the Greybus Specification.

 Requirements: